Home / OMSAS Application Guide / OMSAS – University of Ottawa

 Citizenship

-You must forward proof of permanent resident (landed immigrant) status to OMSAS at the time you submit your application.
+If you are a permanent resident, you must forward proof of permanent resident (landed immigrant) status to OMSAS at the time you submit your application.

 Autobiographical Sketch (ABS)